-The States of Jersey has already shown its commitment by endorsing Percentage for Art in the Island Plan, accordingly, the Minister for Planning and Environment will seek to encourage, through agreement with the developer a flexible, appropriate and commensurate contribution from the development.
+The States of Jersey has already shown its commitment by endorsing Percentage for Art in the Island Plan.
+The Minister for Planning and Environment will seek to encourage, through agreement with the developer a flexible, appropriate and commensurate contribution from the development in the knowledge that the site is to provide affordable housing.